CPAD2023/CPAD2023SecBTeam04/README.md

 # Application: News App
-All the Combined work in merge in main branch.
+All the Combined work is merged in main branch.
 Team members :

 Kaushiki Bhattacharya (2022SP93001) [newsAppWithAPI]